AlexKly/Simple-Voice-Activity-Detector-using-MFCC-based-on-FPGA-Kintex/README.md

 Bellow you can get acquainted with common structure of this repository.

 ### Python: MFCC processing pipeline and DNN modeling
+In Python part you can find Jupyter Notebook for testing model.
+Also I'm storing model instance with calculated weights and biases to use it in implementation.
+Also I attached some metrics to evaluate the model's processing.
+It can be possible to learn it and perform some changes to improve the model processing.

 ### C++: Vivado HLS implemantation